Please note: Our integration requires FreshBooks Classic. You can sign up for a FreshBooks Classic account here: https://www.freshbooks.com/signup

-With FormAssembly's FreshBooks integration, you can turn your web form into a powerful business tool.
-A sales form, a work order form, or any other form can be set up to generate invoices and receive payments through FreshBooks.
+With FormAssembly's FreshBooks Classic integration, you can turn your web form into a powerful business tool.
+A sales form, a work order form, or any other form can be set up to generate invoices and receive payments through FreshBooks Classic.

 For instance, a professional electrician can build a work order form using FormAssembly and set it up so that invoices are created through his FreshBooks account.

 Upon finishing his work on site, our electrician would get the sign-off from the customer, complete the form and submit it.
 FormAssembly collects the data, FreshBooks invoices the customer, and our electrician can go home and have a cup of tea...

 In order to use the FreshBooks Connector, you must have an account with FreshBooks Classic.

 As you build your web form with FormAssembly, make sure that you collect the following information: